Abelard to Apple

 DeMillo, who has spent years in both academia and in industry, explains how higher education arrived at its current parlous state and offers a road map for the twenty-first century.
 He describes the evolving model for higher education, from European universities based on a medieval model to American land-grant colleges to Apple's iTunes U and MIT's OpenCourseWare.
-He offers ten rules to help colleges reinvent themselves (including “Focus on what differentiates you”) and argues for a focus on teaching undergraduates.
+He offers ten rules to help colleges reinvent themselves (including “Don't romanticize your weaknesses”) and argues for a focus on teaching undergraduates.

 DeMillo's message—for colleges and universities, students, alumni, parents, employers, and politicians—is that any college or university can change course if it defines a compelling value proposition (one not based in “institutional envy” of Harvard and Berkeley) and imagines an institution that delivers it.

 HardcoverOut of Print ISBN: 9780262015806 344 pp. | 6 in x 9 in 14 b&w illus.

 Paperback$19.00 T ISBN: 9780262518628 344 pp. | 6 in x 9 in 14 b&w illus.

 Both those who welcome and those (like me) who view with alarm the linking of undergraduate education to student career goals should read this wide-ranging and deeply informed analysis of the issues.

 Davidson-Kahn Distinguished University Professor of Humanities and Law, Florida International University, New York Times columnist, author of How to Write a Sentence: And How to Read One